 “Most people can’t handle buying land and building something on it,” Fleming says.
 “It involves a lot more time and money than people expect.
 Even if it’s a fixer-upper, people want something they can start with and work from there.”

 While there are fewer institutions that extend land loans than other types of home financing, it’s still a good idea to shop around if you can to make sure you’re getting the best possible terms.

 How do land loans work?

 Some land loan lenders require a substantial down payment — ranging from 20 percent to 50 percent of the purchase price — and charge higher interest rates.
 Others have significantly shorter repayment terms than a 15- or 30-year mortgage, as well, or specific requirements, like a cap on the amount of acreage.
 Credit reporting agency Experian advises that people who are seeking a land loan should anticipate needing a credit score in the high 600s to the low 700s at a minimum, as well as a debt-to-income ratio of no higher than 43 percent.
 You may not get approved at all unless you submit a detailed plan for what you want to do with the land.
-As of late 2022, you can probably expect an interest rate of 7 percent or higher.
+As of mid-2023, you can probably expect an interest rate of 7 percent or higher.